Park Plaza Mall: History

 In 2021, the mall went into foreclosure due to a loan originating in 2011.
 The owners of the mall at the time, CBL Properties, claimed they did not earn enough income to afford the required payments.
 The trustee for the holders of the original loan against the mall, Deutsche Bank, took ownership of the mall after a Pulaski County circuit judge granted an judgment against CBL and granted immediate possession of the mall to Deutsche.
 Shortly after, Deutsche was the sole bidder of $100,000 at the mall's foreclosure auction.
-Deutsche operated the mall under the LLC The Woodmount Company and marketed Park Plaza as "the premier shopping center in Little Rock."
+Deutsche operated the mall under the LLC The Woodmont Company and marketed Park Plaza as "the premier shopping center in Little Rock."